 ED 633.
-Methods of Teaching At-Risk and Diverse Learners (3 credits)

-Analysis of effective organizational and instructional strategies, including psychological, social, and educational approaches for at-risk and diverse learners.
+Methods of Teaching At-Risk and Diverse Learners (3 credits) Analysis of effective organizational and instructional strategies, including psychological, social, and educational approaches for at-risk and diverse learners.
 Participants will be encouraged to apply techniques to students in their own classes.
-Prerequisite: ED 631 or permission of the director.
+Prerequisite: ED 631.

 ED 634.
-Special Project Seminar on At-Risk and Diverse Learners (1-6 credits, variable)

-The topic of the seminar or special project will vary to meet students' needs.
+Special Project Seminar on At-Risk and Diverse Learners (1 credit) The topic of the seminar or special project will vary to meet students' needs.
 For degree and certificate candidates, one credit is required to complete a special project, portfolio, and technology competencies.
 Prerequisite: 24 credits completed, including ED 631, 632, and 633.